sara-nl/clouddocs/security_groups.markdown

 Therefore, in order to allow proper network usage, **you must personalise every `nic`** by attaching the `Security Group`s that you need.

->TODOcument:
->1.
-How to edit security groups in nics in templates
->2.
-How to attach/dettach nics on-the-fly to running VMs
->3.
-Compile a paradigmatic example: have a VM with all close except ports 53, 22, 80 and 443

 ## `Security Group`s in `nic`s in `Template`s

 > TODOcument full section